El-Shenawy/waffarha_flutter_challenge/README.md

 Getting Started
 To run this app on your local machine, follow these steps:

-Clone this repository: git clone https://github.com/your-username/photo-listing-app.git Navigate to the project directory: cd photo-listing-app Install the necessary dependencies: flutter pub get Run the app: flutter run
+Clone this repository: git clone https://github.com/El-Shenawy/waffarha_flutter_challenge.git and checkout to master branch.
+Navigate to the project directory: cd photo-listing-app Install the necessary dependencies: flutter pub get Run the app: flutter run